 ERM undertook consultations/ meetings with identified stakeholders during the course of the site visit.
 The intensive deliberations provided a platform for two-way communication between the team of consultants and the stakeholder groups.
-This in turn helped in developing an understanding of the perceptions of stakeholders with regard to the project and also as a means of recording their feedback.
+This in turn helped in developing an understanding of the perceptions of stakeholders with regards to the project and also allowed for a means of recording their feedback.
 The key points discussed with each of these stakeholders are provided in the table below:

-Table 7.2 Stakeholders and Key Points Discussed
+Table 6.2 Stakeholders and Key Points Discussed

-S. No. Stakeholder Category Key Points Discussed Finding of Consultation Local Community 1.1 Local Community (Location- Bido village; Date- 08/09/2017; Number of participants- 8 people) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Approximate population of Bido village is 1000. • Majority of the agriculture land is mono cropped and entirely dependent on monsoon. • Few people from this area also go to the neighboring state of West Bengal to earn for their livelihood. • Primary school is present in the Bido village and high school is present in Joram village and nearest collage is located in Chakulia. • Nearest urban area is Chakulia. • Health care facility is poor this area.
-Reportedly, people of this area travel to West Bengal for medical needs. • There is no water supply to the village. • Borewell going up to a depth of 250 feet is used for drinking water.
-The water quality was reported to be good and available around the year. • Electricity is present but there are frequent power cuts. • People from Bido, Tilabani, Barnata villages use the cremation ground, which is located at southern boundary of the project site.
-It was also reported during consultation that, they have no issue with the construction of the substation near to the cremation ground.
-However, this cremation ground should not be disturbed during construction.
-Also, there should not be any access restriction to this cremation ground. • Small pond located adjacent to the northern boundary is used by local people for domestic purposes.
-During consultation process, people of this area raised their concern of possibility of runoff from the construction site may pollute this pond.
+S. No. Stakeholder Category Key Points Discussed Outcomes in brief Local Community 1 Local Community (Location- Kurahariya and Maheshjora village; Date- 10/10/2017 Number of participants- 5 people) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Proposed GSS site is located within the Kurahariya village boundary • Kurahariya village is under Kurahariya panchayet of Sariyahat Block • Approximate population of Kurahariya village is 500 and Maheshjora villages has approximate population of 650. • Most of the people are dependent on agriculture to earn their livelihood. • Majority of the agriculture land is mono cropped and entirely dependent on monsoon. • Major crop of this area is paddy. • Primary school is present in the Maheshjora village and high school is present in Madhuban village and nearest collage is located in Hansdiya • Primary Health Centre and Maternity Centre are present in the village. • There is no water supply to the village • Borewell going up to a depth of 300 feet is used for drinking water.
+The water quality was reported to be good and available around the year. • Electricity is present but there are frequent power cuts • There is one cremation ground at approx. 70 meter away from the site.
+Villagers clearly indicated that these cremation grounds should not be disturbed from the proposed project. • People from Maheshjora and Kurahariys villages use the cremation ground.
+As per the villages, cremation ground should not be disturbed during construction. • People are interested to get job opportunities during construction.
+2 Local Community (Location- Kurahariya village; Date- 20/07/2018 Number of participants- 10 people) • Current engagement scenario -livelihood options; • Basic amenities in the village - electricity, drinking water, etc.; • Health scenario in the village and distances of Hospitals/ Clinics; • Perception of local community towards the project; • Approximately 55-60 households reported from the village.
+Predominantly comprising of Rai, Singh, Raut communities. • Paddy is the major crop being cultivated by the farmers in this village.
+Paddy is grown in Kharif season (sown in July-August and harvested in November-December).
+Cultivation is dependent on monsoon.
+Villagers also grow vegetables for personal use.